USA supports India’s bid for a permanent seat in the UNSC

 By Manish BL Sep30,2024 #India #UNSC #USA

-‘Wilmington Declaration’ calls for UNSC reform to enhance global representation and inclusivity.
+• ‘Wilmington Declaration’ calls for UNSC reform to enhance global representation and inclusivity.

-The U.S. proposes permanent seats for Africa, Latin America, and the Caribbean in the UNSC.
+• The U.S. proposes permanent seats for Africa, Latin America, and the Caribbean in the UNSC.

-The United States has reaffirmed its support for India’s bid for a permanent seat on the United Nations Security Council (UNSC), as emphasized in the joint statement issued by the QUAD members.
-In the ‘Wilmington Declaration,’ India, Australia, Japan, and the United States stressed the urgent need for reforming the UNSC to ensure better representation, inclusivity, transparency, and accountability.
+The United States has reaffirmed its support for India’s bid for a permanent seat on the United Nations Security Council (UNSC), as emphasized in the joint statement issued by the QUAD members and in the ‘Wilmington Declaration,’ India, Australia, Japan, and the United States stressed the urgent need for reforming the UNSC to ensure better representation, inclusivity, transparency, and accountability.
 This includes expanding the council to include representation from regions like Africa, Asia, Latin America, and the Caribbean.
 Foreign Secretary Vikram Misri praised the inclusion of a detailed paragraph on UNSC reforms in the UN Summit document, noting it as a positive step toward text-based negotiations in the future.
 These developments come at a time when the US has proposed new permanent seats for Africa, Latin America, and the Caribbean, alongside its long-standing endorsement of India’s inclusion in the UNSC.
 This renewed push reflects the growing global consensus that the UNSC needs reform to adapt to today’s geopolitical realities.

 Summit of the Future